What is an HOA and How Do They Work?

 Do Renters Pay HOA Fees?

-Even if you don’t own the home and are only renting, you could still be expected to pay the association’s fees.
 You will also be expected to follow all of their rules, but whether you pay the costs will depend on your landlord.
-You should check the terms of your lease contract to see what the situation is in your case.
+You should check the terms of your lease contract to see the situation in your case.

-It is the landlord’s responsibility to provide their tenants with a copy of the covenants, conditions, and restrictions.
-If you have any problems with the rules or the HOA, you might be required to go through your landlord rather than directly to the association.
+If you have problems with the rules or the HOA, you might be required to go through your landlord rather than directly to the association.

 Can HOA Fees Be Raised?

-The rules of the association should state by what means the fees can be raised.
+The association’s rules should state by what means the fees can be raised.
 This should explain how often increases can be implemented and for what reasons.
-There might be an increase to keep up with inflation and the rising cost of services the association pays for.

 Homeowners will often have some protection through state legislation to ensure HOAs can’t increase their fees by extreme amounts.
-When buying into a retirement community and living with a fixed income, this could be more problematic.

 Can You Avoid Paying Fees to the HOA?